 “Naturally, writers of genius have broken these “rules” as well as every other rule ever conceived.
 But, let’s face it, geniuses don’t need lists like this and couldn’t follow them even if they tried.
 Most writers are not geniuses, and most readers would be exhausted by a literary diet that consisted only of the works of geniuses.”

-Laura’s ‘a genius can do it but the rest can’t argument’ is in effect: shut down all experiment, close the door on dissent.
+This is Laura’s ‘a genius can do it, but the rest can’t argument’ which in effect shuts down experiment, closes the door on dissent.
 Who knows what genius is?
 It was 200 years before the Romantics woke up and declared Shakespeare a genius.
-All we can hope for is that creativity in whatever form excites us, takes us somewhere we haven’t been, surprises us in some way.
-‘Only a genius can break the so-called rules’ is another way of saying we need more gatekeeping.
+All we can really hope for is that creativity in any novel is whatever form it takes when exciting readers.
+If a writer takes readers somewhere we haven’t been, surprises us in some way then it is an achievement worth applause.
+The ‘Only a genius can break the rules’ argument is another argument for more gatekeeping.
 This ‘we know the rules’ is nonsense.
-And even if someone like Laura could for a moment make a good fist of why she subscribes to the genius theory, very few of the ‘genius writers’ she’ll choose will surprise even her all of the time.
+And even if someone like Laura could for a moment make a good fist of why she subscribes to her only a genius-can-break-rules-theory, very few of the ‘genius writers’ she’ll choose will surprise even her all of the time.
 No book or writer is untouchable.
 Everybody can be criticized, even Shakespeare.
-Logically, if anyone follows these or any rules they will become slaves of a market mechanism.
-Rules for fiction or any other art form only end up filling the pockets of a few promoted sorts.
-Rules lead one way – to homogenization (though that doesn’t mean you can’t have a little fun with them while you’re doing other more interesting things …go-go genius go).
+Logically, if anyone follows these, or any rules, they will become slaves of a market mechanism.
+Rules for fiction or any other art form only end up filling the pockets of the chosen and promoted writers.
+Rules lead straight to homogenization (though that doesn’t mean you can’t have a little fun with rules, while you’re doing other more interesting things) …go-go genius go.